Kyle2Miles93/Amazon_Vine_Analysis/README.md

 ## Overview

-I investigated whether there was any bias towards reviews written as part of the Vine Program in Amazon reviews.
+I investigated whether there was any bias towards reviews written as part of the Vine Program from Amazon™.

 To do this, I used Google Colaboratory as well as Pyspark to perform the Extract, Transform and Load process.
 I also loaded the data into a relational database in PGAdmin.
 Lastly, I created filtered dataframes from the original dataset after processing to discover any bias with vine reviews.